BEST Cream of Celery Soup

 Leave the canned stuff on the shelf because NOTHING compares to homemade!
 This homemade cream of celery soup recipe is made from scratch, is easy to make, and the flavor will absolutely “wow” you!

-Fantastic as a stand-alone soup or used in any recipe calling for canned condensed cream of celery soup.
-Clean, pure, delicious!
+This homemade Cream of Celery Soup is fantastic as a stand-alone soup or used in any recipe calling for canned condensed cream of celery soup.
+Made from scratch and utterly delicious!

 Most of us appreciate and enjoy the luxury of convenience from time to time, but we all know there is NO comparison between store-bought canned “cream of” soups and homemade.
 No comparison in flavor.
 No comparison in the purity and healthiness of the ingredients.
 And I would never even consider eating the canned stuff as an actual soup.
 Mixing it together with a bunch of other ingredients as part of a recipe is one thing (and still only something I have done on very rare occasions while turning a blind eye to the ingredients list), but mixing it with milk, heating it up and eating it plain? *gag* I still can’t fathom how my husband thinks that canned cream of chicken soup tastes good.
 Again, a very rare indulgence, but still.
 Ugh!
 I asked Todd if it’s okay if I reveal this fact about him to the world.
 His response, [laughing] “Sure, go right ahead, I’m not ashamed of that!” *sigh*